 On January 31, 2019, OptiNose AS, entered into the Inexia License Agreement.
 Under the terms of the Inexia License Agreement, we granted Inexia an exclusive, royalty-bearing, worldwide, non-transferable, sublicensable license to our EDS and other intellectual property for the development, sale, import and manufacture of products containing orexin receptor agonist and/or orexin receptor positive modulator molecule(s) as the sole active pharmaceutical ingredient(s) for the treatment, diagnosis or prevention of human diseases or conditions associated primarily with orexin receptor agonism and orexin receptor positive modulation.
-The license excludes the treatment of any disease or condition affecting the ear, nose or throat, or the treatment of any disease or condition associated primarily with another receptor, other than the Orexin 1 and Orexin 2 receptors.
+The license excludes the treatment of any disease or condition associated primarily with another receptor, other than the Orexin 1 and Orexin 2 receptors.
 Inexia is solely responsible for all costs and activities related to its identification, development and commercialization of products under the Inexia License Agreement.